rbreeze/argo-cd/docs/operator-manual/user-management/index.md

 * You will very likely want to restrict logins to one or more GitHub organization.
 In the `connectors.config.orgs` list, add one or more GitHub organizations.
 Any member of the org will then be able to login to Argo CD to perform management tasks.
+* Note: Dex will not populate the groups scope with the GitHub connector unless the user is both part of an organization and part of a team in that organization.

 ```yaml
 data: